AckeeCZ/petrus/docs/api.md

 ##### `RETRIEVE_TOKENS_REQUEST`

-An attempt to retrieve tokens has begun.
-This action is dispatched immediately after @ackee/petrus saga was initialized.
+This action is triggered right before tokens retrieval from a local storage begins.

 ##### `RETRIEVE_TOKENS_RESOLVE`

-An attempt to retrieve tokens has been made.
-The action contains `tokensRetrieved` boolean property with is equal to the result.
+This action contains `payload.tokensRetrieved` flag with the tokens retrieval result.

 #### Access token flow

 ##### `ACCESS_TOKEN_AVAILABLE`

-Access token becomes available when one of following events successfully finished: login, local tokens retrieval or tokens refreshment.
-It's guaranteed that `ACCESS_TOKEN_UNAVAILABLE` action will be dispatched first, before another trigger of `ACCESS_TOKEN_AVAILABLE`.
+When the access token becomes available, this action is dispatched (on `LOGIN_SUCCESS` and `REFRESH_TOKENS_SUCCESS`).

 ##### `ACCESS_TOKEN_UNAVAILABLE`

 Access token becomes unavailable on logout or when tokens refreshment start.

-It's also guaranteed that `ACCESS_TOKEN_AVAILABLE` action will be dispatched first, before another trigger of `ACCESS_TOKEN_UNAVAILABLE`.
+It's guaranteed that the `ACCESS_TOKEN_UNAVAILABLE` action will be dispatched only once after `ACCESS_TOKEN_AVAILABLE`.

 #### Authentication session flow

 ##### `AUTH_SESSION_START`

-Once the application has available valid access token, this action is dispatched.
-It's guaranteed that `AUTH_SESSION_END` must be triggered first before another trigger.
+Once a user has been successfully logged in, this action is dispatched.
+It's guaranteed that `AUTH_SESSION_END` must be triggered first before another `AUTH_SESSION_START` trigger.

 ##### `AUTH_SESSION_PAUSE`

-The action is triggered on start of access token refreshment.
+This action is triggered on the access token refreshment start.

 ##### `AUTH_SESSION_RESUME`